Wrangell, Alaska: 21st century

 In an election held on May 6, 2008, to decide whether to upgrade from city to borough status, 63.99% of the votes were in favor of borough status.
 On May 30, 2008, Wrangell was reincorporated as the City and Borough of Wrangell.
 Canadian American Donald McConachie Sr. was the first mayor of the CBW.
 He was succeeded by Jeremy M. Maxand, but was elected in 2012 as mayor again after Maxand declined to seek reelection.

 The Wrangell Cooperative Association has commissioned a team to restore Chief Shakes House and the totems at Totem Park.
 It consists of a master carver, Wayne Price, and six assistants, four of them women, accepted after intensive training in the use of the traditional adze tool.

+In 2023, six people died when a landslide struck the town.